-^{11 [}Comment to Article 3.1: This standard of proof required to be met by the FEI is comparable to the standard which is applied in most countries to cases involving professional misconduct.]
+11 Comment to Article 3.1: This standard of proof required to be met by IBSF is comparable to the standard which is applied in most countries to cases involving professional misconduct.]

-^{12 [}Comment to Article 3.2: For example, the FEI may establish an anti-doping rule violation under Article 2.2 based on the Athlete's admissions, the credible testimony of third Persons, reliable documentary evidence, reliable analytical data from
+^{12 [}Comment to Article 3.2: For example, IBSF may establish an anti-doping rule violation under Article 2.2 based on the Athlete's admissions, the credible testimony of third Persons, reliable documentary evidence, reliable analytical data from either an A or B Sample as provided in the Comments to Article 2.2, or conclusions drawn from the profile of a series of the Athlete's blood or urine Samples, such as data from the Athlete Biological Passport.]